 As this blog goes live, it is the International Day Against Homophobia, Transphobia and Biphobia.
 This blog will look at how fiction writers can deal with homophobia, transphobia and biphobia sensitively and authentically in their writing.

 Homophobia, transphobia and biphobia continue to be present for many people.
-Whether it be acts of violence, microaggressions, or continued state-led oppression, LGBTQ+ folx have to continue to fight for equality.
+Whether it be acts of violence, microaggressions, or continued state-led oppression, LGBTQ+ people continue to fight for equality.

 So it’s no surprise that themes of homophobia, transphobia and biphobia exist in fiction writing.